Jakelanghel/Drag-and-drop-tutorial/README.md

 ## Overview

 I followed this tutorial to learn more about how to drag and drop HTML elements using vanilla JS.
-I am currently finishing up the to do app challenge from frontendmentor.io and was having toruble figuring out how to add drag and drop functionality and this tutorial really helped.
+I am currently finishing up the to do app challenge from frontendmentor.io and was having trouble figuring out how to add drag and drop functionality and this tutorial really helped.

 ### Links